 There is no internet connection on board MS Nordstjernen.
-On the other ships, Wi-Fi is available for a fee.
+On the other ships, Wi-Fi is available for a fee (from 2020 free of charge).
 On MS Fram, MS Midnatsol and MS Spitsbergen, there is an internet café on board with available computers, and coverage almost everywhere on the vessel except in the cabins.
-On MS Roald Amundsen, no internet café is available but the whole ship will have Wi-Fi coverage at an extra cost.
+On MS Roald Amundsen, no internet café is available but the whole ship will have Wi-Fi coverage.

 There is no laundry service on MS Nordstjernen.
 On the other ships, laundry service is available for a fee.
 There are no self-service or dry-cleaning options.

 Smoking is only permitted in designated areas on the outside decks.
 Smoking in the cabin is prohibited and subject to a fine.

 Yes, Hurtigruten requires all guests to have a travel insurance including cancellation cover and providing medical cover for illness or injury and repatriation while overseas.

 During an expedition cruise, the elements rule, and the weather, wind and ice conditions will determine the final schedule.
 Safety is paramount and the captain will decide the sailing itinerary during the voyage.
 Therefore, the stated itinerary is just an indication of what you can experience, and why every expedition with Hurtigruten is unique.